ceph/ceph/doc/architecture.rst

 partitions for storing object data.
 Pools set ownership/access, the number of object replicas, the number of placement groups, and the CRUSH rule set to use.
 Each pool has a number of placement groups that are mapped dynamically to OSDs.
-When clients store data, Ceph maps the object data to placement groups.
+When clients store data, CRUSH maps the object data to placement groups.
 The following diagram depicts how CRUSH maps objects to placement groups, and placement groups to OSDs.